PANS/PANDAS Consulting for Professionals

 PANS/PANDAS Interdisciplinary Evaluation – Physician Referral (NYS Only)

-Physicians or families may refer families directly by contacting therapy@barbshepardcounseling.com
+Physicians may refer families directly by contacting therapy@barbshepardcounseling.com or direct families straight to my instant booking link here.

 Fee for diagnostic consultation only (one-time session):

-$450 for the diagnostic consultation and written report (includes copy of PDF Parent Guide)
+$475 for the diagnostic consultation and written report (includes copy of 60+ page PDF Parent Guide to PANS/PANDAS)

 Fees for parents/child seeking ongoing care:

-I provide consultation for therapists, school-based mental health professionals, and multidisciplinary teams working with complex cases, including children with suspected or confirmed PANS/PANDAS.
-Services include assessment guidance, differential diagnosis, treatment planning, school advocacy, and ongoing support for evidence-based care of OCD, anxiety, and related symptoms.
+I provide consultation in agency settings for therapists; school-based programs; and multidisciplinary teams working with complex cases, including children with suspected or confirmed PANS/PANDAS.

 $200/hr individual consultation (Zoom or in-person)